ajaybhupathiraju/Heart-Disease-Prediction/README.md

 EDA involved exploring the heart diseases in data to answer key questions, such as:

-1. what is overall disease rate in total population ?
+1. what is overall heart disease rate in total population ? ans) approx : 53%

-2. what are the common identified risk factors in data ?
+2. what % mens and female have heart disease ? ans) Mens with 47% and female with 6%

 3. why mens have high life style disorders ? give some reasons ?

 [**More EDA Anaysis**](EDA_HeartDisease.ipynb)